-Come fall and pumpkin become the star of my kitchen.
-From desserts to snacks to soups, I try to use this humble vegetable in a lot of my recipes.
+Come fall, pumpkins become the star of my kitchen.
+From desserts to snacks to soups, I try using this humble vegetable in many recipes.
 This Pumpkin Apple Soup is one of the dishes that I make on repeat.

-The recipe to make this pumpkin and apple soup is easy to follow and uses very few basic ingredients.
-You can make it in one pot which means the clean-up is easy too.
+The pumpkin and apple soup recipe is easy to follow and uses very few basic ingredients.
+You can make it in one pot, so the clean-up is easy.

-This soup is creamy and velvety in texture and is very delicious and wholesome.
-It is gluten-free, vegan, dairy-free, has no added sugar.
+This soup is creamy, velvety, and very delicious and wholesome.
+It is gluten-free, vegan, dairy-free, and has no added sugar.

 Another great thing about this pumpkin apple soup is that It comes together in under 30 minutes, perfect for those busy weekdays, right?

-Oil – I use light olive oil to make this soup but you can also go for any vegetable oil or even butter.
+Oil – I use light olive oil to make this soup, but you can also use any cooking oil or butter.

 Pumpkin – Use sugar pumpkin or pie pumpkin for the best flavor.
 To save time, use already peeled and cubed pumpkins.

-Apple – I like to add green apples (Granny Smith) to this soup as they give a slightly tart taste to it.
+Apple – I like to use green apples (Granny Smith) to make this soup as they give a slightly tart taste to it.

-Garlic & Onion – Garlic and onions are must ingredients that will oomph up the taste of this creamy soup.
+Garlic & Onions – Garlic and onions are must ingredients that will oomph up the taste of this creamy soup.

-Stock – Cooking the soup in stock (broth) instead of water takes it to taste to the next level.
-You can make the vegetable broth at home using my easy recipe or buy a carton.
+Stock – Cooking the soup in stock (broth) instead of water takes its taste to the next level.
+Add vegetable broth or chicken broth.
+You can make the vegetable broth at home or buy a carton.

 How To Make Pumpkin Apple Soup